Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Results

 \subsubsection{Removing tidal debris}

-We first check the impact of the removal of tidal debris by the \textsc{Binulator}.
-Fig.~\ref{fig:binulator_power} compares the dispersions of the data processed by the \textsc{Binulator} (right) with the dispersion profiles of the observed data, taken as simple variances of each data bin (left).
-The decontamination has dampened the tangential anisotropy, with only some mild residual anisotropy remaining at intermediate radii.
-This is reminiscent of the behaviour of the heavily disrupted mock in Fig.~\ref{fig:full_2s_escvel_comparison}.
+We first check the impact of the removal of tidal debris by the \textsc{binulator}.
+Fig.~\ref{fig:binulator_power} compares the dispersions of the data processed by the \textsc{binulator} (right) with the dispersion profiles of the observed data, taken as simple variances of each data bin (left).
+The decontamination has dampened the tangential anisotropy, with only some mild residual contamination likely due to the physical onset of tides \citep{2006MNRAS.367..387R} remaining after $r=1.5\,$ kpc, this is reminiscent of the behaviour of the heavily disrupted mock in Fig.~\ref{fig:full_2s_escvel_comparison} and it is the reason why we limited the \textsc{GravSphere} fitting to within the half-mass radius.